allenlin90/programmingLearning/html/modernHTMLAndCSSFromTheBeginning/README.md

         margin: auto; /* center the elements in the container*/
         max-width: 1100px; /* limit the maximum width of the navbar but not limiting background color of the navbar */
         overflow: auto; /* shows the background if the screen size doesn't fit.
 However, this feature doesn't have effect to page at this point. */
-        padding: 0 20px; /* give some space from edge to the elemetn */
+        padding: 0 20px; /* give some space from edge to the element */
     }
     ```